danchoi/vitunes/README.markdown

 directory.

 If you get an error message saying that vitunes-install is missing, then you probably have a `PATH` issue.
-Try one of these wordarounds:
+Try one of these workarounds:

 * Put the directory where Rubygems installs executable on your `PATH`
 * Try installing with `sudo gem install && vitunes-install`